 3. Promote Healthy Eating

 Eating well is important for your staff’s mental and physical health.
 By preventing poor nutrition, you will also save money as it is a hidden cost for most organisations.
 A study conducted by the United Nations concluded that poor diet in the workplace cost up to 20 per cent in lost productivity.

 Corporate health managemement is about promoting healthy eating in your organisation by offering onsite cooking demonstration, by starting up a salad or soup club, inviting a dietician to review your canteen menu, and by offering healthy options at the vending machines.

 In Australia alone 6,000,000 work days are lost to depression each year, and poor mental health costs the country approximately $13 billion annually.
 You can help reduce or lower these costs by offering corporate mental health educational programs, EAP or health and wellness coaching programs.

 Smoking cessation programs are one of the most affordable ways of improving your employees’ health and increase productivity.
 By helping smokers to give up their unhealthy habit, you assist them improve their lifestyle, and more importantly you help them reduce their health risks linked with tobacco abuse.

-For more information on Health Check Campaign, Physical or Nutrition Programs, Mental Health, or Smoking Cessation Program, contact Healthworks on 1300 90 10 90 (International: IDD 61-2-9954-1888 ) and be sure to quote: “post436” for eligibility of Healthworks latest online offers and Corporate Health initiatives.
+For more information on Health Check Campaign, Physical or Nutrition Programs, Mental Health, or Smoking Cessation Program, contact Healthworks on 1300 90 10 90 (International: IDD 61-2-9954-1888) or use our online form.